iamjosephstalin/accounting-website/README.md

 ## 📄 License

-This project is private and proprietary to Yuvaraj Accounting & Taxation Services.
+This project is a template that can be customized for your accounting business.

 ## 📞 Support